chromium/chromium/chrome/test/interaction/README.md

       - ActivateSurface is not always reliable on Linux with the Wayland window manager; see [Handling Incompatibilities](#handling-incompatibilities) for how to correctly deal with this.
+    - `ScrollToVisible()` [Views, Browser]
+      - Recommended before doing anything that needs the screen coordinates of a UI or DOM element that is in a scrollable container.
 - **Mouse** verbs simulate mouse input to the entire application, and are therefore only reliable in test fixtures that run as exclusive processes (e.g. interactive_browser_tests).
 Examples include: